 Circadian rhythms are the set of biochemical processes in the body that follow an approximately 24-hour cycle and control many aspects of behavior and physiology.
 Disruptions of human circadian rhythms are known to increase the risk of diabetes and other metabolic diseases.
 Recent research indicates that carbamate insecticides structurally resemble melatonin, a hormone that regulates circadian rhythms and targets its receptors in various organs and tissues.
 In the pancreas, melatonin receptor signaling regulates insulin release and glucose metabolism.
 By inhibiting the binding of melatonin to its receptors, carbamates disrupt the circadian control of glucose homeostasis.
 These effects suggest that carbamate exposure may increase a person’s risk of diabetes.
 (15)

-Steps for reducing exposure to insecticides
+Steps for Reducing Exposure to Insecticides

 There are several steps our patients can take to reduce their exposure to insecticides and protect their metabolic health.

-Advise your patients to avoid the use of insecticides on their lawns and gardens and in their homes.
 This is especially important for families who have young children that play in the yard and on the floor and are in close contact with lawn and household dust, two potentially significant sources of insecticide exposure.

-Tell your patients that organic really is better!
 Non-organic produce is a significant source of insecticide residues.
 By choosing organically grown fruits and vegetables, your patients can reduce their exposure to insecticides.
 (16) In fact, frequent consumption of organic produce is associated with lower levels of DAP (dialkylphosphate), a biomarker of organophosphate insecticide exposure.
 (17) Higher organic food consumption is also associated with a reduced risk of metabolic syndrome, a condition that shares many features with type 2 diabetes.
 (18)

-Recommend that your patients filter their drinking water.
 Significant levels of insecticides have been detected in tap water.
 (19) By investing in a high-quality water filter, your patients can further reduce their exposure to insecticides.

-Use probiotics for prevention.
 Supplementation with probiotics may protect the body from the harmful effects of insecticide exposure.
 In animal studies, Lactobacillus rhamnosus has been found to reduce the intestinal absorption and toxicity of organophosphate insecticides.
 (20) This probiotic can be found in both probiotic supplements and fermented foods.